-This warm Wassail recipe is made with spiced apple cider that’s been infused with baking spices and fresh citrus.
-It’s the perfect cozy holiday drink to make during the winter months.
+This traditional recipe for Wassail is made with spiced apple cider that’s been infused with baking spices and fresh citrus.
+It’s the perfect warm and cozy holiday drink to make during the winter months.

-The smell of homemade Wassail gently simmering is, hands down, one of the best parts of the cool winter months.
+The smell of hot Wassail gently simmering is, hands down, one of the best parts of the cool winter months.
 Luckily, in order to get the best flavor, you’ll need to cook the Wassail low and slow for a number of hours.
-This traditional holiday drink is made with apple juice, orange juice, pineapple juice, and lemon juice that are slowly simmered with deliciously fragrant spices like cinnamon sticks, whole cloves, and star anise.
+This traditional Wassail recipe is made with apple juice, orange juice, pineapple juice, and lemon juice that are slowly simmered with deliciously fragrant spices like cinnamon sticks, whole cloves, and star anise.

-Since our version is alcohol-free, family and friends of all ages love Wassail and look forward to it every single year.
+Since our Wassail drink recipe is alcohol-free, family and friends of all ages can look forward to it every single year.
 But, if you want to spike it, I recommend using your favorite bourbon or whiskey.